-- (a) The primary officer should complete appropriate crime/arrest reports. - (b) The Division Lieutenant shall ensure that an Allied Agency Vehicle Pursuit Report (form CHP 187A) is filed with the CHP not later than 30 days following the pursuit (Vehicle Code § 14602.1).
-The primary officer should complete as much of the required information on the form as is known and forward the report to the Division Lieutenant for review and distribution. - (c) After first obtaining the available information, the involved, or if unavailable onduty, field supervisor shall promptly complete a Supervisor's Log or interoffice memorandum, briefly summarizing the pursuit to the Chief of Police or the authorized designee.
-This log or memorandum should include, at a minimum: - 1.
-Date and time of pursuit. - 2.
-Initial reason and circumstances surrounding the pursuit. - 3.
-Length of pursuit in distance and time, including the starting and termination points. - 4.
-Involved units and officers. - 5.
-Alleged offenses.
+- (a) The primary officer should complete the appropriate crime/arrest reports. - (b) The Watch Commander shall ensure that an Allied Agency Vehicle Pursuit Report (form CHP 187A) is filed with the CHP not later than 30 days following the pursuit (Vehicle Code § 14602.1).
+The primary officer should complete as much of the required information on the form as is known and forward the report to the Watch Commander for review and distribution. - (c) After first obtaining the available information, the involved, or if unavailable onduty, field supervisor shall promptly complete a BlueTeam "Pursuit" entry. (see BlueTeam Guidelines Procedure).